 - G: delete an object from the current image to the current plus the selected number.

 All the changes made in the inspector are automatically saved in the original tracking.txt file.

-Note: Movie with a large number of objects by frame can be difficult to load and review in the tracking Inspector.
+Note: Movie with many objects by frame can be challenging to load and review in the tracking Inspector.